 Any of the above can cause your eyes to be unusually dry, resulting in redness, light sensitivity, foreign body sensation, stinging, burning, and general discomfort.
 The problem can result from a combination of factors and may be chronic or arise at any time and without warning.

 Ironically, some patients experience excessive tearing with dry eye syndrome.
 This is a result of severe dryness and subsequent irritation.
 In this case, the tears produced evaporate quickly and do not provide the necessary lubrication to make the eye comfortable.
-Although irritation is the most common result of the condition, untreated patients may develop infection, corneal scarring, and/or vision loss.
+Although irritation is the most common result of the condition, untreated patients may develop an infection, corneal scarring, and/or vision loss.

 There are several levels of treatment available.